rehierl/node-tree-outliner/1-1-relations/0-4-semantics.md

 <!-- ======================================================================= -->
 # Semantics of a relation

-* without any meaning, a relation is just another set of sequences
+* without any meaning, a relation is just another set of sequences/tuples
 * the semantics of a relation defines its orientation/direction and meaning
+* put differently, the semantics of a relation adds meaning to its tuples

 examples